-I pushed open the door, a knot of nerves twisting tight in my gut.
+I pushed the door open, a knot of nerves twisting in my gut.

 I glanced around the shop, shuffling awkwardly towards the empty counter on the far side of the room.

-It was made of broken chip-wood with a massive crack running right down the middle.
+It was made of broken plywood with a massive crack running right down the middle.
 It, like the rest of the shop, was a mess.
-A quick glance around and I saw old dust-filled cobwebs tangled against the walls and massed around the mildew covered windows.
+A quick glance around and I saw old dust-filled cobwebs tangled against the walls and the mildew covered windows.

-By the time I made it to the front desk I was chewing so hard on my lip I was sure I was ready to swallow it.
+By the time I made it to the front desk, I was chewing my lip so hard, I was sure I was ready to swallow it.

 There was nothing on that cracked wooden counter aside from a single bell.
-Unlike everything else in this jumble of an establishment, the counter bell was polished, pristine – as if someone had taken it out of its packet only that morning.
+Unlike everything else in this jumble of an establishment, the counter bell was polished and pristine – as if someone had taken it out of its packet only that morning.

-With a nervous twitch traveling from deep in my gut and shooting hard across my shoulders, I locked my eyes on the bell.
+With a nervous twitch travelling up my gut and shooting hard across my shoulders, I locked my eyes on the bell.

 Ring that, and there’d be no going back.

 Then again, who was I kidding?
 There was already no going back.
-I was out of work, out of luck, and if I didn’t find a way to scrounge some money by the end of the week, I’d be out of my flat, too.
+I was out of work and out of luck, and if I didn’t find a way to scrounge some money by the end of the week, I’d be out of my flat, too.

-From 1 April – two weeks ago – the federal government had voted unanimously to split work between the races.
-With only a few exceptions, ordinary humans could work for ordinary humans, and otherworlders – like myself – had to find employment amongst their own kind.
+From April 1st – two weeks ago – the federal government had voted unanimously to split work between the races.
+With only a few exceptions, ordinary humans could work for ordinary humans, and otherworlders – like me – had to find employment amongst their own kind.

-On 31 March I’d been a librarian working for the local university.
-On 1 April, I’d been summarily dismissed.
+On March 31st, I’d been a librarian working for the local university.
+On the first of April, I’d been summarily dismissed.
 No redundancy.
 No package.
 Just a boot up the backside and a hastily signed dismissal form.

-Its light tone barely competed with the wind bustling through the streets outside.
+Its light tone barely competed with the wind rustling through the streets outside.

 Hell, my panting breath was louder.

-But just when I thought I should try to clear my throat or do something similar, I heard a set of hurried footsteps fly forward from the back of the shop.
+But just when I thought I should try to clear my throat or do something similar, I heard hurried footsteps fly forward from the back of the shop.
 Right behind the counter was a door.
-Unlike the rest of the shop, it was clean, freshly painted in fire-truck red and sanded smooth.
-It looked like it belonged in a show room.
+Unlike the rest of the shop, it was clean, freshly painted in fire-truck red, and sanded smooth.
+It looked like it belonged in a showroom.

 A second later, just as my nerves reached a crescendo like an orchestra madly playing a death march, I saw the polished brass door handle move.